 America Is Seriously Veggie Deprived, but Moringa Can Help

 According to the Kuli Kuli website, only 4 percent of the veggie-deprived American population is getting the recommended daily requirement.
 In fact, the National Fruit and Vegetable Alliance 2015 Report Card7 divulged that, excluding fried potatoes, vegetable consumption in the U.S. had declined by 6 percent over the previous five years.
 To remedy the problem, just 1 tablespoon of moringa powder, which you can add to soups, sauces, smoothies, dips, desserts or even Popsicles, equals one daily serving of vegetables.8

+You may also opt to sip on a soothing cup of moringa tea made from the fresh or dried leaves of this plant to enjoy its benefits.
 The aforementioned antioxidants are a powerful aspect of moringa, because they fight the free radicals that bring on sickness and disease, generated by exposure to things like chemically laced cleaners, flea and tick powders and sprays used for pets and lawn fertilizers touted to keep your lawn weed-free.